The Best Travel Apps for Japan to Download Right Now!

 If you are planning to book tickets in advance to certain attractions in Japan, Klook is a great option to streamline ticket purchases.
 Once you have an account set up you can simply show your mobile voucher/ticket.
 You also get discounts with the more bookings you make on Klook which makes it a cost-effective way to visit attractions in Japan too!

-Where Uber is not available, Japan Taxi or DiDi will most likely be the best alternatives!
+Where Uber is not available, GO Taxi, or DiDi will most likely be the best alternative!
 It’s a program available only in Japan where you can call a taxi, make a future reservation for a taxi, find out your fare, and pay for it instantly by connecting your card.
-However, it’s important to note that some taxis still only accept cash so make sure you have some on hand prior to calling a taxi!
+However, it’s important to note that some taxis still only accept cash, so make sure you have some on hand before calling a taxi!

 NHK News is the largest news broadcaster in Japan.
-Downloading their app will alert you to local news near you (you might even find a cool event!) but it’s also a great app for your safety.
-NHK News offers live updates on any natural disasters like earthquakes, typhoons, or more.
-It is also available in a number of languages!
+Downloading their app will alert you to local news near you (you might even find a cool event!), but it’s also a great app for your safety.
+NHK News offers live updates on natural disasters like earthquakes, typhoons, or more.
+It is also available in several languages!

-We definitely consider these to be the best Japan travel apps and they were seriously live savers on our three week trip to Japan and again when we moved to Japan for three months.
+We consider these to be the best Japan travel apps for planning and enjoying your trip to Japan!
 Whether it be to get around, search for something to do, or aid in communicating, we highly recommend all of these travel apps for Japan to help make your trip easier and stress-free!

 Comments & Reviews